tomershoham10/duolingo-client/README.md

 A **Next.js** application inspired by Duolingo, designed to train navy sonar operators through interactive exercises and a structured learning experience.

-**Note**: This project is still under development and not a final version.
-Some features may be incomplete or subject to change.
 ---

 ## 🚀 Features